 - Remove from the oven.
 They will be very soft straight out of the oven, so let them cool down a little before you transfer them to a wire rack to cool down further.
 Enjoy!

-Don’t forget to subscribe for new (and free) recipes by entering your email address below or on the side bar (and get all these recipes delivered straight to your inbox), so you don’t miss out on a thing.
+If you liked this fudgy brownie cookies recipe, Don’t forget to subscribe for new (and free) recipes by entering your email address below or on the side bar (and get all these recipes delivered straight to your inbox), so you don’t miss out on a thing.
 You can find me on FACEBOOK, TWITTER, INSTAGRAM, PINTEREST, YOU TUBE and GOOGLE-PLUS too.

 Avert your eyes!
 Here’s the old photo… yikes!